bazelbuild/bazel/site/docs/persistent-workers.md

 flag is mainly useful for debugging and profiling.
 This flag forces all workers to quit once a build is done.
 You can also pass [`--worker_verbose`](command-line-reference.html#flag--worker_verbose) to get more output about what the workers are doing.

-Workers store their logs in the `<outputBase>/bazel-workers` directory.
+Workers store their logs in the `<outputBase>/bazel-workers` directory, for example `/tmp/_bazel_larsrc/191013354bebe14fdddae77f2679c3ef/bazel-workers/worker-1-Javac.log`.
+The file name includes the worker id and the mnemonic.
+Since there can be more than one `WorkerKey` per mnemonic, you may see more than `worker_max_instances` log files for a given mnemonic.

 For Android builds, see details at the
 [Android Build Performance page](android-build-performance.html).